-New 'Stranger Things' Season 3 Characters Could Include A Love Interest For Steve
+New 'Stranger Things' Season 3 Characters Are Coming & Steve May Get A Love Interest

 Things might be looking up in the romance department for everyone's favorite effortlessly charming and perfectly-coifed Hawkins, Indiana teenager.
 The heartbreaker became the heartbroken in Season 2 when Nancy Wheeler broke things off with popular high school boyfriend Steve Harrington (Joe Keery), but all hope isn't lost for the unlikely hero and Dustin confidant.
 New Stranger Things characters in Season 3 could include a love interest for Steve, so perhaps viewers can rest assured that the fan-fave has something to look forward to.
 Is everything coming up Steve next season?!